coverclock/com-diag-codex/README.md

 I have also run the client and server unit tests programs talking between the x86_64 and the ARMs, each using Codex built against their "native" versions of OpenSSL, as a demonstration of interoperability.

-## Configuration

-Codex has a number of OpenSSL-related configuration parameters.
-The defaults can be configured at build-time via the Makefile.
-Many of the defaults can be overridden at run-time by settors defined in the private API.
-Here are the current defaults.

-* RSA with 3072-bit keys
-* SHA-256 cryptographic hash function
-* TLS v1.2 methods
-* cipher string "TLSv1.2+FIPS:kRSA+FIPS:!eNULL:!aNULL"
-* Diffie Hellman with 2048-bit keys
-* Diffie Hellman generator function 2

 ## Contact